 928

-It all started around about 1981 when I started getting lego sets as presents.
-I was 5-6 years old and anything coming into contact with my senses felt extremely vivid (or at least my memories I retain from that time are vivid), and the colour and feel of those first pieces of plastic loom large in my brain.
+Space Lego!
+For men of a certain age (at this point, north of 50), the words elicit a warm glow of childhood nostalgia.
+For me it all started around about 1981 when I started getting lego sets as presents.
+I was 5-6 years old and anything coming into contact with my senses felt extremely vivid (or at least the memories I retain from that time are vivid), and the colour and feel of those first pieces of plastic loom large in my brain.

-While the first, modest Lego sets my brother and I received were cool enough, we spied greater riches in the Lego catalogues we’d sometimes acquire.
+While the early, modest Lego sets my brother and I received were cool enough, we spied greater riches in the Lego catalogues we’d sometimes acquire.
 Seeing dioramas of many sets on display - whole cities sometimes - was like peering into another world: an idealised (Danish) version of reality peopled with friendly automatons.
-(All this was, of course, satirised very accurately in the first Lego Movie.)
+(All this was satirised very slyly in the first Lego Movie.)

-What attracted me more than life on Lego Earth, however, was the possibility and promise of the Lego space sets, and when in toy shops I loved scanning boxes showing rocket ships in front of Star Trek-esque backgrounds.
+What attracted me more than life on Lego Earth, however, was the possibility and promise of a glorious future in Lego space, and whenever I was in toy shops (which seemed like every five minutes in the 80s, but probably wasn’t) I loved scanning boxes showing rocket ships in front of interplanetary backgrounds.

 1979 space lego catalogue